okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 In addition to the Global Session Policy, you can configure authentication policies for each app for extra levels of authentication.
 You can also [share authentication policies across multiple apps](link to Graham’s Add apps to a sign-on policy topic).

 When you add a new app, it's automatically assigned the shared default policy that has a single catch-all rule that allows a user access with only one factor.
-You can add as many rules to the default policy as you need, but remember that the changes are applied to all new apps.
+You can add as many rules to the default policy as you need, but remember that the changes are applied to both new and existing apps that are assigned the shared default policy.

 You don’t have to use the default authentication policy.
 You can create a new policy specifically for an app, or you can [add an app to another existing shared policy](link to Graham’s Add apps to an app sign-on policy topic).
 If you decide later to change an app’s sign-on requirements, you can modify its policy or switch to a different shared policy using the [Authentication Policies page](link to Graham’s add a rule to a policy topic).